Extraordinary Employee Habits

 Let’s face it, the workplace like life is full of surprises and challenges.
 Some employees respond to challenges, acting like victims or blaming others.
 They get frustrated and let someone else fix things.
 In many instances they go into autopilot; reacting emotionally — living in a way that they let things happen to them, then enjoy complaining and whining about it.
 Some are quick to judge, are critical, and negative about changes in their environment.

 Extraordinary employees respond to workplace challenges, surprises, and change, by choosing a positive, productive reaction.
 They consciously take control over what happens by choosing their reaction.
 They cause positive things to happen, rather than be an effect of things going on around them.
-They are happy, creative, and responsible, always focusing on the overall best outcome for the company and their team members.
+They are happy, creative, and responsible, always focusing on the overall best outcome for the company and its team members.
 They make good things happen!

 Knows the Score